Cryptkeeper/libreorama/README.md

 There is no explicit limit to how many sequences are in a show (besides a minimum of one).

 ### Frame Buffer
 libreorama interprets the Light-O-Rama sequence file in frames.
-Each frame is simplified if possible, and converted into the network protocol equivalent to be written to the serial port.
-As it is converted, it is stored in the "frame buffer".
+Each frame is simplified if possible, and encoded into the network protocol equivalent to be written to the serial port.
+As it is encoded, it is stored in the "frame buffer".
 For complex sequences, there may be a lot of network traffic and subsequently a larger frame buffer is necessary. libreorama will automatically expand (and shrink) the frame buffer to fit demand.
 When it expands the frame buffer, it will print a warning.

 `reallocated frame buffer to 128 bytes (increase pre-allocation?)`